 Book Workshop for Edited Volume on Science Diplomacy

 The DWIH New York intends to publish, in collaboration with Martin Wählisch – who leads the United Nations Department of Political and Peacebuilding Affairs (UN DPPA) Innovation Cell in New York – an edited volume tentatively titled “Science Diplomacy in an Era of Technological Disruption.”
-In preparation of this project, we invite the more than 25 selected authors to join a book workshop to connect with other contributors and get inspired.
+In preparation of this project, we invited the more than 25 selected authors to join a book workshop to connect with other contributors and get inspired.

 Event Information